ckoukoutchos/react-lightning-lectures/notes.md

 };
 ```

-This function will have the correct context (this) passed in at runtime, not cause re-rendering/object bloat, and makes for cleaner code:
+This function will have the correct context (this) passed in at runtime and will not cause re-rendering/object bloat.
+It also makes for cleaner code:

 ```javascript
 <Child clicked={this.clickHandler}>